First steps and early work

 The Sunbaker 1937 .

 (Jul 1990) • 211.9 KB • GPS: 33:55:06S, 151:13:48E

 I participated in over ten student revues while at University, either as photographer or sound or video or lighting bloke, or even once as a stage manager.

 This photo is from my last gig, the 1990 Law Revue , and is a reprise of a similar shot done for an earlier Med Revue .

 (Apr 1982) • 60.5 KB • GPS: 33:51:52S, 151:12:57E

 A family moment in the Royal Botanic Gardens in Sydney.
-A very early candid shot, and at the time I was thrilled at how close I imagined I got.
-Of course today I would junk the image due to its ugly lens flare,
+A very early candid shot, and at the time I was thrilled at how close I thought I got.
+Of course the image would be rejected today due to its ugly lens flare,

-stab in the back angle and because I wasn't close enough.
+stab in the back angle and because it isn't close enough.

 SCC steps, George Street

 (Jun 1982) • 57.2 KB • GPS: 33:52:27S, 151:12:25E